 Continuation Setup Patterns

-When these continuation stock trading setups are formed they confirm that the current trend is going to continue moving in same direction.
+When these stock continuation setups take shape, they confirm the trend keeps going the same way.

-These patterns are used by stock traders to identify half way points of the trend, this is because they form at halfway point of a trend.
+These patterns are used by stock traders to identify half way points of the trend, this is because they form at half-way point of a market trend.

 There are four types: